StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-analyzers-on-an-observable.md

-# How to Run Analyzers and Review Reports for an Observable
+# Run Analyzers and Review Reports for an Observable

 This topic provides step-by-step instructions for running [analyzers](../../../../administration/cortex/about-cortex.md) on an [observable](about-observables.md) and reviewing analyzer reports in TheHive.